Welcome to today's edition of the Rush 24-7 podcast.

 I don't think that's accurate.

-Uh track what I've been saying.
+Track what I've been saying.

-Right after the election, I said that we had profound concerns about the nature of the election, but that it was not up to us to determine uh what the outcome was.
+Right after the election, I said that we had profound concerns about the nature of the election, but that it was not up to us to determine what the outcome was.

 As soon as violence broke out, in fact, in anticipation of potential violence, we were very clear in saying that violence was unacceptable.

-It's just it's just words.
+It's just words.

-The question though, what took you so long?
+The question, though, what took you so long?

 What do you think?